johnvincentandaya/Thesis-/backend/README.md

-# KD-Pruning Simulator Backend
+# Knowledge Distillation-Pruning Simulator Backend

-A comprehensive Flask + PyTorch backend for simulation-based model compression using Knowledge Distillation (KD) and Pruning techniques.
+A comprehensive Flask + PyTorch backend for simulation-based model compression using Knowledge Distillation and Pruning techniques.

 ## Features